A Simple Phenomenological Model for Grain Clustering in Turbulence: Discussion

 Radiative transfer through the dusty ISM (and consequences such as emission, absorption, and cooling via dust) also depend on dust clumping.
 Depending on the geometry and details of the problem, this can even extend to extremely small-scale clustering properties within the dust, where inhomogeneities cannot be resolved in current simulations and may depend critically on dust clustering even independent of gas density fluctuations.

 This model should be equally applicable to terrestrial turbulence, in the case of large Reynolds and Stokes numbers.
 We predict that even relatively large or heavy aerosols may undergo large number density fluctuations in inertial-range turbulence.
 We specifically provide a theoretical framework for the observations of preferential concentration of large-$St$ grains with amplitudes larger than those corresponding to pure random-phase models \citep{bec:2007.grain.clustering.markovian.flow}, with scale-dependent Stokes number $\taustopeddy=\taustop/\Teddy(\scalevar)$.
-Measurements of the clustering scales of these particles and their amplitudes can strongly constrain the role of intermittency in preferential concentration, its geometry/fractal structure, and the nature of the singular turbulent structures that drive large particle density fluctuations.
+Measurements of the clustering scales of these particles and their amplitudes can strongly constrain the role of coherent structures in preferential concentration and their geometry/fractal structure.

-The intention here is to provide both a predictive model and a more general framework, in which to interpret simulations and experiments of grain clumping.
+The intention here is to provide a simple framework in which to interpret simulations and experiments of grain clumping.
 We provide general fitting functions, which can be used in simulations to quantify important properties of turbulent fluctuations, such as the dynamic range of the cascade contributing to fluctuations and the magnitude of coherent ``events.''
 They also provide a guideline for understanding on which scales simulations can resolve clumping, and to understand the regimes to which these results can be generalized.

 \acknowledgments We thank Jessie Christiansen and Eugene Chiang for many helpful discussions during the development of this work.
 We also thank Andrew Youdin, Anders Johansen, and Jeff Cuzzi for several suggestions.
+We also thank our referee for a number of constructive and useful suggestions, especially pointing out the means to replace some earlier simplified approximations with exact solutions.
 Support for PFH was provided by NASA through Einstein Postdoctoral Fellowship Award Number PF1-120083 issued by the Chandra X-ray Observatory Center, which is operated by the Smithsonian Astrophysical Observatory for and on behalf of the NASA under contract NAS8-03060.\\

 \begin{appendix}